-To do this you "right click" your mouse on the page and select Page Properties from this shortcut box.
+To do this you "right click" your mouse on the page and select Page Properties

 A Page Properties dialogue box will open up and your cursor will automatically be in the "Title" box just waiting for your title.
 I've typed in Course Guide.
 Click OK